-In order to be successful, content has to resonate with both partners and audience.
-Because your partners have different audiences, some may need a deeper description and more background information.
-That’s why it’s important to create content that addresses the entire sales funnel, along with topics for sales, support, and end users.
+In order to be successful, content has to resonate with both partners and end-users.
+Within the partner company, you’ll need to think about the different roles: sales representatives, marketing teams, and technical sales engineers will all get the most value out of different kinds of content.
+On the end-user client side, different audiences may need a deeper description and more background information.
+That’s why it’s important to create content that addresses the entire sales funnel, along with topics for sales, support, and end-users.

 When distributing content, you want to make it as easy as possible for partners to access it.
 It should be easy to share and download—after all, nothing kills a deal faster than if you can’t get content to your partners when they need it the most.
 By building out an organized, established content library, you can ensure your partners are kept up to date and don’t feel like they’re floundering.

 Tip: Wondering where to start?
 Perform a content audit.
 By auditing all your existing content, you can determine which personas and sales stages are covered, as well as where there are currently gaps in your content library.

 Keeping your partners educated and up to date is imperative when it comes to building out a successful partner program.
 In fact, in a recent survey of partner program managers, 40% indicated that training and onboarding programs had a direct impact on revenue.